WHO SMART Trust

 cd scripts/certgen

-zsh ./gen_all_certs.sh DN_template.cnf ## If you are using Ubuntu OS
+zsh ./gen_all_certs.sh DN_template.cnf ## Use this if you are using Zsh on your Ubuntu system.

 **For Windows:**